-- Development of the balancing rules: maximum 2 months - Organization of a public consultation: one month - Rework feedback of the public consultation: one month - Regulatory approval: at least 6 months, since Elia assumes the same regulatory approval duration as for the T&C BSP.
+- Development of the balancing rules: maximum 2 months - Organization of a public consultation: one month - Approval process (including both the redaction of the consultation report and the decision by the regulator): 5 months.

-The required update for the separated procurement of FCR and aFRR will be included in the updates of the balancing rules for the new aFRR design as described in section 1.4.1.
+The required update for the separated procurement of FCR and aFRR will be included in the updates of the balancing rules for the new aFRR design as described in section 1.4.2.